How to Prevent Genital Herpes

 Genital herpes is a very common sexually transmitted infection.
 You can prevent catching genital herpes by using a condom every time you have sex, including oral and anal sex.
 Condoms are not 100% effective in preventing herpes but they lower your risk of contracting the virus considerably.

 If you’ve already been infected with the herpes virus, then you need to know how to prevent future herpes outbreaks.
 This involves adopting the right diet and lifestyle habits to boost your immune system.
 We will review them in this article and provide further information on the possible complications of genital herpes.
 If you're worried you might be infected, check out our signs of genital herpes article.

-What can I do to prevent genital herpes?
+What can I do to prevent genital herpes infection?

 Genital herpes tends to be slightly more common in women than in men, with about 60% of new infections being diagnosed in females.
-Every year, GUM clinics in the UK record around 30,000 new infections.
-GUM clinics are the most commonly used service for genital herpes screening, and can provide expert advice on what to test for and how to deal with an infection.
+Every year, GUM (Genitourinary Medicine, or sexual health) clinics in England record around 30,000 new infections.
+GUM clinics are the most commonly used service for testing for genital herpes, and can provide expert advice on what else to test for and how to deal with an infection.

 How to stop genital herpes outbreaks

 People with weak immune systems tend to get more frequent herpes outbreaks.
 In order to reduce the number of unpleasant outbreaks, you should look after your health and boost your immune system.
 Eating a healthy diet of plenty of fruits and veggies will help you maintain strong immune system.
 Some studies suggest that a diet rich in lysine might help prevent chronic genital herpes outbreaks and reduce the severity of recurrent flare-ups.
 Foods high in L-lysine include beans, peas, lentils as well as meat, cheese, nuts and eggs.